lennyleadership/zhichang/content/docs/04 Communication/01 Writing Technique/01 Writing with Flair/Clarity/32_missinig_links.md

 >*"Plunging coal exports forced a sharp drop in government revenue this year, economists say."*

-Now, notice how much easier we've made it for readers to understand the sentence quickly by supplying more links in the causal chain
+Now, notice how much easier we've made it for readers to understand the sentence quickly by supplying more links in the causal chain.

 The real lesson here is that you've got to write in a way that doesn't leave the reader's mind going blank, or in a way that forces them to make inferences.